 What are Accounting Reports?

-Accounting Reports are prepared for a specific purpose, like checking the ledger-wise transactions occurred over a period of time.
+Accounting Reports are prepared for a specific purpose, like checking the ledger-wise transactions that occurred over time.
 These financial reports are prepared from the accounting data of a business.
-Accounting reports also include financial statements such as cash flow statements, profit and loss statement and the balance sheet.
+Accounting reports also include financial statements such as cash flow statements, profit and loss statements, and the balance sheet.

-#1 – Every business needs to prepare its financial statements – By recording the everyday financial transactions, essential business decisions take place.
-Financial statements of a fiscal year are financial reports that throw light on an organisation’s overall health.
+#1 - Every business needs to prepare its financial statements - By recording the everyday financial transactions, necessary business decisions occur.
+However, financial statements of a fiscal year are financial reports that highlight an organization's overall health.

-- They provide information on the profitability of the day-to-day operations, cash flows and total debt, etc. Accounting reports also talk about the performance of a particular business segment, like the total sales made in a quarter.
-In other words, such reports bring into notice the financial position of the entity.
+- They provide information on the profitability of the daily operations, cash flows and total debt, etc. Accounting reports also talk about the performance of a particular business segment, like the total sales made in a quarter.
+Therefore, such reports bring into notice the financial position of the entity.

-- The more accurately and correctly, all the financial data are managed, the more convenient it is for the analyst to understand the company’s position and the changes it requires.
+- The more accurately and correctly all the financial data is managed, the more convenient it is for the analyst to understand the company's position and the changes it requires.

 #2 Accounting Reports help with the following –

-- Helps in crucial business decisions – Accounting reports are crucial for the management.
-They often examine different types of financial statements to figure out better ways for maximising profits.
-It also helps them make critical financial and non-financial decisions like whether to go for capital structuring of debt and equity.
+- Helps in crucial business decisions - Accounting reports are crucial for the management.
+They often examine different financial statements to figure out better ways to maximize profits.
+It also helps them make critical and non-financial decisions like going for capital structuring of debt and equity.
 An example of an accounting report is that of a bank.
-Before extending a loan, the lender examines the borrower’s critical financial statements to ascertain whether they will be able to repay the debts or not.
+Before extending a loan, the lender examines the borrower's critical financial statements.
+This helps them understand whether they will be able to repay the debts or not.

-- Short term decisions – An example could be preparing budgets, which an entity arrives at by predicting the revenues or expenditure in advance.
+- Short-term decisions - An example could be preparing budgets, which an entity arrives at by predicting the revenues or expenditures in advance.
 This preparation will be impossible without referring to the business data.

-- Investor analysis – Investors analyse an entity’s financial model before investing their hard-earned money, which becomes easier with financial reports.
+- Investor analysis - Investors analyze an entity's financial model before investing their hard-earned money, which becomes easier with financial reports.

 - Compliances Decisions – They assist the entities in calculating the correct amount of due tax, keeping in mind the regulatory guidelines.

-- Goodwill/ Capital Reserve – Business acquisitions require an examination of valuation of goodwill or capital reserve which cannot be done without financial reports.
+- Goodwill/ Capital Reserve - Business acquisitions require an examination of valuation of goodwill or capital reserve for which financial reports play a major role.

-To understand the components, we need to dig deeper into the world of bookkeeping.
-The recording of financial data or bookkeeping is called accounting.
+To understand the types, we need to dig deeper into bookkeeping.
+Accounting is documentation of financial data.
 In the beginning, accounting took place in a manual form.
-But now with the advent of technology, bookkeeping has become a computerised process.
-The most common types of accounting reports are Cash flow statement, Balance Sheet and Profit & Loss Account/ Income & Expenditure Account.
+However, with the advent of technology, bookkeeping has become a computerized process.
+The most common types of accounting reports are Cash flow statement, Balance Sheet and Profit & Loss Account/ Income & Expenditure Accounts.

 #1 – Balance Sheet